 Our working philosophy:

-- Teaching and supporting adolescents requires a thoughtful approach – one based on their specific needs, strengths, readiness, and dreams.
+• Teaching and supporting adolescents requires a thoughtful approach – one based on their specific needs, strengths, readiness, and dreams.

-- Academically engaging students in a manner that utilizes their strengths, learning style, and the efficiency with which they process information.
-An approach based exclusively on fixing or remediating deficits often ignores the needs of the individual.
+• An approach based exclusively on fixing or remediating deficits often ignores the needs of the individual.